VCUWrightCenter/TopExApp/docs/manual.md

 In TopEx, you are required to submit a Clustering Corpus.
 This is the set of documents containing the sentences you want analyzed and clustered.
 To do this follow these steps:

  1) Select the "Load Data" tab in TopEx.
- 2) Choose one of the 5 options for a Clustering Corpus: text files, PSV file, Excel file, MEDLINE file, or PubMed Search.
+ 2) Choose one of the 5 options for a Clustering Corpus: text files, TSV file, Excel file, MEDLINE file, or PubMed Search.
  3) If choosing the text file option, click the "Upload docs to cluster" button.
 Navigate to the directory with the corpus.
 Select the directory and the click "Upload" (it may appear greyed out, but this is ok as you can still select it).
- 4) Otherwise, click the appropriate button then navigate to the PSV, Excel, or MEDLINE file of interest.
+ 4) Otherwise, click the appropriate button then navigate to the TSV, Excel, or MEDLINE file of interest.

 A Clustering Corpus is required, and must contain a **minimum of 3 documents**, however, a larger set is recommended.
 By default, the imported Clustering Corpus is automatically used as the Background Corpus as well.
 The _Background Corpus_ is the set of documents used to create the TF-IDF matrix that contains the distribution of each word across a set of documents.
 This matrix is used in two ways by TopEx: 1) Identification of the most informative phrase for each sentence to be used for sentence representation.
 2) Creation of word embeddings, which generate the final sentence embeddings (i.e. numerical sentence representations) for clustering.
 Thus, _the source corpus of the TF-IDF is very important as it is the backdrop for TopEx_.